nrd26/nrd26/README.md

 ## ✨ About Me ✨

 - 😄 Pronouns: He/Him
-- 🔭 I’m currently working on implementing in-game voice recognition for VR headsets
+- 🔭 I’m currently working on developing and testing mobile applications
-- 👯 I’m looking to collaborate on projects where I can not only leverage my Machine Learning and Software Development skills to build efficient software solutions in the form of websites and mobile apps but also learn something new and exciting.
+- 👯 I’m looking to collaborate on projects where I can not only leverage my Machine Learning and Software Development skills to build intelligent and accessible software solutions in the form of websites and mobile apps but also learn something new and exciting.
-- 🌱 I’m currently learning Flask
+- 🌱 Presently, I'm learning about Spatial Anchors in Azure
 - ✍️ Aside from empowering and mentoring my fellow students while being a Microsoft Learn Student Ambassador, I love writing songs, fiction & tech articles and teaching students how to play the piano.
 - 📫 How to reach me: nihaldias261@gmail.com
 - ⚡ Fun fact: I learnt how to speak Japanese just by watching anime :)